 Ava sent the track to her Brooklyn-based friend Satoshi Takeishi to replace her beats, and was surprised when he refused to erase hers, opting to add his own organic percussion over them.
 During a trip to Nashville, guitarist Josh Coleman added guitar to complete the framework of the piece.
 The song was finally mixed by Seth Manchester and mastered by Heba Kadry.
 "Machine" has really gotten around.

 The song Ava says speaks about "how the body is a machine that really can break down at any point, a part can go missing or fail, something can short circuit suddenly, how everything about our physical existence hangs in a delicate balance."
-"Machine" definitely an intricate piece with many individual elements accredited to the different collaborators who each breathe their style and instrument into the track, all bound together by Charls’ sultry vocals and out of the box lyrics.
+"Machine" is definitely an intricate piece with many individual elements accredited to the different collaborators who each breathe their style and instrument into the track, all bound together by Charls’ sultry vocals and out of the box lyrics.
 Keep an eye out for a steady release of singles from her upcoming album, which is expected to be released towards the end of the year.

 Follow Charls Ava on SoundCloud.